tobiasbriones/cp-unah-mm545-distributed-text-file-system/README.md

 `--enable-preview` as a good mathematician to take advantage of the new data oriented and FP features for the *model* (or domain) layer.

+### Requirements

+#### AIO deploy

+For the "All-In-One" deployment model the requirements are as follows:

+**Minimum requirements**

+- Intel® Core™ i3-6100 / Intel® Core™ i5-2400
+- 8 GB of system memory
+- 35 GB of available storage

+**Recommended requirements**

+- Intel® Core™ i5-4590 / Intel® Core™ i7-2600
+- 12 GB of system memory
+- 50 GB of available SSD storage
+- Nvidia GT-730 / 256 MB of dedicated VRAM

+Additionally, a broadband internet connection is required to install all the tools.

+Some of these requirements are for the Ubuntu VM installation and accelerated graphics boots to make the VM run smoother.

+#### Cloud deploy

+For a cloud deployment the requirements are simple:

+- An Ubuntu VM with at least 1 vCPU, 2 GB RAM, 8 GB storage.

+- A desktop computer to run the JavaFX clients.

+It doesn't hurt to pick a better one.
+An Azure B2s / B2ms size is plenty enough for testing.

 ## About

 **Course Project at UNAH-MM545: Distributed Text File System**